DanFNKD/the-notice-board/README.md

 ### Epic: Content Management & Interaction

-- [10]([#10])(https://github.com/DanFNKD/the-notice-board/issues/10) - As a site user, I can view a limited number of posts per page so that I can browse content easily without being overwhelmed.
+- (https://github.com/DanFNKD/the-notice-board/issues/10) - As a site user, I can view a limited number of posts per page so that I can browse content easily without being overwhelmed.
-- [2]([#2])(https://github.com/DanFNKD/the-notice-board/issues/2) - As a site user I can create posts so that I can contribute to the site.
+- (https://github.com/DanFNKD/the-notice-board/issues/2) - As a site user I can create posts so that I can contribute to the site.
-- [11]([#11])(https://github.com/DanFNKD/the-notice-board/issues/11) - As a site user I can edit and update my posts so that I can correct any errors and refresh content where necessary.
 - [7]([#7])(https://github.com/DanFNKD/the-notice-board/issues/7) - As a site admin, I can approve, edit or delete any post so that I can ensure all content meets site standards.
 - [8]([#8])(https://github.com/DanFNKD/the-notice-board/issues/8) - As a site user, I can add tags to my posts so that I can categorise content and make it easier for others to find.
 - [3]([#3])(https://github.com/DanFNKD/the-notice-board/issues/3) - As a registered user, I can leave comments on posts so that I can engage with other users and participate in discussions.